By: /

 Let’s have a look at what you can see here, including Madagascar’s lemurs, chameleons, and much more!

-The Rich Ecosystems of Andasibe-Mantadia National Park
+The Ecosystems of Andasibe-Mantadia National Park

 Andasibe-Mantadia National Park has a rich ecosystem, home to over 110 species of birds, 50 types of reptiles, and more than 80 species of amphibians.
-One of the park’s most iconic residents is the Indri, one of the world’s largest living lemur species, which is endemic to Madagascar.
+One of the park’s most famous residents is the Indri, one of the world’s largest living lemur species, and which is endemic to Madagascar.
 The park is also recognized as an important habitat for many other threatened and endangered species, such as the Diademed Sifaka, the Parson’s Chameleon, and the Madagascar Tree Boa.

-The park’s exceptional plant diversity also includes over 100 different species of orchids, many of which can only be found in Madagascar.
+At this park, you’ll find over 100 different species of orchids, many of which can only be found in Madagascar.
 Some of the most striking orchids in the park are the snowy white Angraecum magdalenae and the almost extraterrestrial-looking Aeranthes ramosa.
 You can also find carnivorous plants, such as the pitcher plant (Nepenthes madagascariensis) and the sundew (Drosera madagascariensis).

 The Lemurs of Andasibe-Mantadia National Park